 - A. Public Notice.
-The Invitation to Negotiate shall include the place, date, and time for submitting and opening the bids.
-If the location, date, or time of the bid opening changes, written notice of the changes shall be given in the form of an addendum, as soon as practicable after the change is made and posted on the Consortium and Leon County Purchasing Websites. - B. Cancellation of Invitations to Negotiate.
-An Invitation to Negotiate or Best And Final Offer or other solicitation may be canceled, or any or all bids may be rejected in whole or in part when it is in the best interests of the Consortium.
+The Request for Proposals shall include the place, date, and time for submitting and opening the proposals.
+If the location, date, or time of the proposal opening changes, written notice of the changes shall be given in the form of an addendum, as soon as practicable after the change is made and posted on the Consortium and Leon County Purchasing Websites. - B. Evaluation Factors.
+The Request for Proposals shall state the relative importance of criteria outlined in the scope of services, fee proposal, and other evaluation criteria. - C. Cancellation of Request for Proposals.
+A Request for Proposals or other solicitation may be canceled, or any or all bids may be rejected in whole or in part when it is in the best interests of the Consortium.
 Notice of cancellation shall be provided to all planholders and posted on the Leon County and Consortium websites.
-The notice shall identify the solicitation, explain the reason for cancellation, and, where appropriate, explain that an opportunity will be given to compete on any re-solicitation or any future procurement of similar items. - C. Bid Opening.
-Bids shall be opened publicly.
-The Manager shall open the bids in the presence of one or more witnesses at the time and place designated in the Invitation to Negotiate.
-The name of each bidder, and all witnesses shall be recorded. - D. Correction or Withdrawal of Bids; Cancellation of Awards.
-After the publicized submission time and date, any proposal received shall not be modified or allowed to be modified in any manner except for correction of clerical errors or other similar minor irregularities as may be allowed by the Manager at any point in the process prior to contract negotiations. - 1.
-Correction or withdrawal of inadvertently erroneous bids, before or after award, or cancellation of awards or contracts based on such bid mistakes,
+The notice shall identify the solicitation, explain the reason for cancellation, and, where appropriate, explain that an opportunity will be given to compete on any re-solicitation or any future procurement of similar items. - D. Proposal Opening.
+Proposals shall be opened publicly.
+The Manager shall open the proposals in the presence of one or more witnesses at the time and place designated in the Request for Proposal.
+The name of each proposer and all witnesses shall be recorded. - E. Correction or Withdrawal of Proposals; Cancellation of Awards.
+After the publicized submission time and date, any proposal received shall not be modified or allowed to be modified in any manner except for correction of clerical errors or other similar minor irregularities as may be allowed by the Manager at any point in the process prior to contract negotiations. - Correction or withdrawal of inadvertently erroneous bids, before or after award, or cancellation of awards or contracts based on such bid mistakes, shall be permitted where appropriate under the sole discretion of the Manager. - 2.
+Mistakes discovered before proposal opening may be modified or withdrawn upon written notice received in the office designated in the Request for Proposals prior to the time set for proposal opening.
+After proposal opening, corrections in proposals shall be permitted only to the extent that the proposer can show by clear and convincing evidence that a mistake of a non-judgmental character was made, the nature of the mistake, and the proposal price actually intended.
+After proposal opening, no changes in proposal price or other provisions of proposals prejudicial to the interest of the Consortium or fair competition shall be permitted.
+In lieu of proposal correction, a proposer alleging a material mistake of fact may be permitted to withdraw its bid if: